reasoned-ai/norm/docs/index.rst

     :align: center

-Overview
+Reasonable AI
 =======================================

-When human defines a concept, we mostly compose it with other concepts.
-Norm is such a *Probabilistic Logical Programming* language that compiles to neural network frameworks like Keras and PyTorch and enables high-level human-like reasoning.
-*Deep Neural Networks* allows accurate and fast optimization with implicit contexts, while *Logical Programming* allows abstract modeling by human understandable language.
-Norm marries them together to provide a powerful neural logical programming experience.

-For example:
+When human defines a concept, we compose it with other concepts.
+When the concept is not accurate, human critic and modify the logic of the composition.
+However, that is not what the state of the arts AI technology, deep learning practices.
+Deep neural networks considers the concept as a set of numerical parameters to be optimized with respect to a set of data and an objective function.
+This black-box approach is difficult for regular human experts to interpret and modify.
+It requires an experienced neural network architect to fine-tune the parameters constantly.

+For example, **JayWalk** is a new concept that we need to detect for *Autonomous Driving Vehicles*.
+The standard procedure is to collect a set of positive and negative images, then train a model to classify this concept.
+The challenge is that it is difficult to collect positive examples for a complicated concept due to the long tail distribution and the trained model will be less accurate if the data is not enough.
+However, if we compose the concept based on other well-trained concepts, the chance to obtain a high quality model will be increased significantly.

 .. image:: _static/jaywalk.png
-    :scale: 10%
+    :scale: 70%
     :align: center

 .. code-block:: prolog

-    JayWalk{p: Person, r: Road} :-
+    JayWalk(p: Person, r: Road) =
-        WalkAcross(p, r) & !(On(p, ?z) & ZebraCross(z))
+        WalkAcross(p, r) & On(p, z) & Part(r, ?z) & !ZebraCross(z)

-Jaywalk is a new concept that we need to detect for Autonomous Driving Vehicle.
-Supervised deep learning approach requires significant labeling efforts to build a high-quality dataset which can be expensive.
-Existing transfer learning approach allows us to use intermediate layers of a network built for other concepts to fit JayWalk.
-However, this does not work well if other concepts do not share common aspects or the new concept involves complicated relations with others.
-With Norm, one can compose a new concept intuitively even without knowing how neural networks work under the hood.

-Norm is focusing on delivering the following features:

-- **Compositional**:
-    Human language is fundamentally compositional that can model complicated problems.
-Norm follows the :math:`\lambda`-**calculus** to support not only propositional logic but higher order logic.
-    Each logical function in Norm is a neural network module, so any composed function compiles to a neural network as well.
-- **Conversational**:
-    Every theory fails on certain conditions.
-Human corrects the failure through reasoning.
-Because Norm is a human understandable language, we can see the explanation, critic the logic, propose new theories, query data to verify and eventually prevent the same failure in the future.
-- **Statistical**:
-    The deterministic logical program is well-known to be brittle and difficult to scale, so Norm adopts the machine learning methodology like Deep Neural Networks to maintain the robustness and the generalizability.
+If some concepts contain errors that accumulate due to the complex compositions, Norm can alleviate this *brittleness* effectively by adapting the parameters over a small set of examples.
+The entire logic program is compiled to a neural network and the power of transfer learning is leveraged.

+Representing the AI model in terms of logic forms facilitates the white-box machine learning approach.
+Domain experts can understand the logical explanation of the model and can argue with the model by looking into the counter-examples.
+Particularly, domain experts can append the **differential logic** to the program and test them out.
+These explanatory and explorative debugging capabilities turn the AI model development into an interactive and collaborative process that fits into most of research agenda in many fields.

+In the end, logic program is the closest formal language to human language.
+Having a natural language parser will enable many more people to benefit the AI development who do not know how to write in a formal language.
+It will open a door to the Artificial General Intelligence that is capable of human-like reasoning.

 Contents